 - Automatic updates with a reconciliation engine.

-- A scenarios tool that a portfolio manager can use to review specific trades and the impact they will have on portfolio performance before a trade is actually executed.
+- A scenario tool that a portfolio manager can use to review specific trades and the impact they will have on portfolio performance before a trade is actually executed.
 The best of all possible worlds is to be able to review several trade scenarios at once.
 Analytics should be in real-time so that the best trade decision can be made and executed immediately.

 - Portfolio modeling.
 This allows a manager to set up models that will keep the holdings within specific parameters.
 When a parameter is breached, the tools can notify and make suggestions for trades.
 Client goals and strategies are protected.

 - Portfolio modeling that will analyze “what if” scenarios, either during rebalancing or when executing a trade, as well as cash and liquidity analytics.

 - Compliance.
 Pre-set rules should be in the place that will automatically determine the compliance of any trade with SEC regs, internal organization policies, or client parameters.
 Alerts should come before any trade is made.
 As new “rules” are established, they should be easy to update.

 Performance management tools will allow managers to both set and meet performance goals, within the parameters of set compliance and guidelines.

 Managers can see exactly how and where they have succeeded and fallen short.
 And real-time alerts of changing market conditions can allow rapid trades.
 But beyond that, there are important features that will break measurement down in many ways:

 - Yield and return measure over any period of time, for a specific portfolio, groups of portfolios, etc.